-Students repeating a course must re-register and pay the standard undergraduate tuition per credit in effect during the fiscal period in which the course is retakenUnless otherwise stated, the attempt associated with the highest grade points and semester credit hours earned will be used in computing the GPA.
+Students may repeat a course, in which case the last grade points and semester credit hours earned replace the previous grade points and semester credit hours in computing the GPA.
+Students wishing to repeat a course must re-register and pay the standard undergraduate tuition per credit in effect during the fiscal period in which the course is retaken.
+When a course is repeated, the last grade points and semester credit hours earned replace the previous grade points and semester credit hours in computing the GPA.
 However, all grade entries on the transcript remain a part of students' permanent academic record.
 If the course being repeated is offered under a different course number than when students first took the course, students must indicate that it is a repeated course at the time of registration.
 Academic advisor approval is required for registration of a course that has already been attempted twice.